telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `addseat()`

 Adds a seat to the committee.
-Requires the authority of the committee updater.

-- `committee_name` is the name of the committee.
+- name `committee_name`: the name of the committee.

-- `treasury_symbol` is the treasury symbol that the committee belongs to.
+- symbol `treasury_symbol`: the treasury symbol that the committee belongs to.

-- `new_seat_name` is the name of the new seat to add to the committee.
+- name `new_seat_name`: the name of the new seat to add to the committee.

+Required Authority: `updater_acct@updater_auth`

 ```
 cleos push action trailservice addseat '["jedicouncil", "2,TEST", "seat3"]' -p testaccountc